FredrikNM/Multi-Agent-Systems/README.md

 A Particle swarm optimization.
 At each time step every particle updates their direction and velocity according to
-their own best overall position according to the signal (blue dot), and the overall best position for every particle.
+their own best overall position to the signal (blue dot), and the overall best position for every particle.

 ![](2d_opt.gif)